appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/building-a-store-catalog-manager/creating-interactive-views.md

 Let's see what you did there:

 * You configured the **Confirm** button to run **UpdateProductApi**.
 * Now, you want the **ProductsTable** to show the updated list of products after the new product gets added successfully.
 For that, you set the `onSuccess` event of the button to execute **ProductQuery**; if the **UpdateProductApi** runs successfully, **ProductQuery** would be executed.
-Here you're following the reactive programming paradigm of Appsmith: You are triggering an auto-update of the data displayed by the **ProductsTable** by calling `ProductsQuery.run()`.
+Here you're following the reactive programming paradigm of Appsmith: You are triggering an auto update of the data displayed by the **ProductsTable** by calling `ProductsQuery.run()`.
 * You set the `onError` event of the button to show an alert message so that if **UpdateProductApi** returns an error, an alert message would be displayed.

 Try to edit a product, and click **Confirm** to verify that it works - You should now see success/error notifications in the top right of the screen.